Three Avocados Review

 As for the Uganda Bugisu cofee, the site says that it’s ” 100% Arabica, single origin African coffee, is grown on the slopes of Mt.
 Elgon, in the Bugisu region.
 It has a clean, bold taste with hints of bittersweet chocolate. ”

-Both coffees are available as either ground or whole-bean, and Three Avocados also sells a Central American decaffeinated coffee.
+Both coffees are available as either ground or whole-bean, and you can also purchase a Central American decaffeinated coffee.

 All are sold in 12 ounce packages, and are priced at not much more than you’d pay for premium coffee beans or ground coffee at your local grocery store.

-If coffee isn’t your thing, but you still believe in worthy causes and you’d like to help Three Avocados in their distribution of safe drinking water, there are also a number of other items for sale in the Three Avocados store:
+If coffee isn’t your thing, but you still believe in worthy causes and you’d like to help the company in their distribution of safe drinking water, there are also a number of other gift items available in the store:

 - Coffee tumblers and mugs that say “Blessed” or “Thankful.”